 ‘Platform Democracy’—a very different way to govern big tech

 Facebook is trying ~ it.
-Elon Musk and Google should too.
+Twitter, Google, and other companies should too.

 This summer, Twitter almost ran a pilot of a democratic process for developing its policies.
 I helped make that happen—and then Elon (unintentionally) killed it.
 I’ll be sharing more on that project below.